-Valley's gynecologic physicians and surgeons are experienced in hysterectomy, pelvic reconstructive surgery, myomectomy, uterine fibroid embolization, tubal ligation, endometrial ablation and hysteroscopy.
+Valley Women's Healthcare staff includes gynecologic physicians and surgeons experienced in minimally-invasive and robotic surgery approaches.
+Procedures include hysterectomy, pelvic reconstructive surgery, myomectomy, uterine fibroid embolization, uterine fibroid radiofrequency ablation, tubal ligation, endometrial ablation and hysteroscopy.

 Valley's Joint Center was the first dedicated joint replacement center in the Pacific Northwest.
 The Joint Center and its surgeons, nurses and therapists are leaders in adopting the latest technology and recovery techniques for this rapidly changing area of medicine.
 Surgeries include: